williamxyshi/share-the-JUMPscare/README.md

 # noJUMPscares
 hate jumpscares? me too. never be jump scared again with noJUMPscares

+movie information and movie posters pulled from OMDb API

-backend built with nodejs, express and mongodb
+backend built with nodejs, express and mongodb/mongoose

 mobile client built with Kotlin (android)